 With all of the mental and physical benefits massage offers, it is no wonder that it is one of the most sought after treatments today.
 More than 125,000 massage therapists are licensed in the U.S. today, with more than 80 million massages administered.

 Massage therapists are generally recognized as competent health care providers.
 They have a responsibility to support the therapeutic goals of the client, as does the client have responsibilities as well.

 It is the responsibility of the person receiving the massage to communicate with the massage therapist the type of massage and intensity preferred.
 This is usually done at the beginning, but also, as all massage therapists have different techniques and different degrees of strength, it is essential to communicate all the way through if more or less pressure is preferred.

 As with most health-promoting programs, a succession of treatments provides the greatest and longest results.
 However, if just one relaxing treatment is on your agenda, you will be very happy with your massage.
 We count on you to be as happy as the many others who receive this wonderful treatment modality!

 Meet Your Massage Therapist

 Kristen Peterson has a passion to live a full life and help others live their best life as well.
 She believes in the power of positive, healthy touch and wants to help her clients achieve their best mental and physical health possible.

 Kristen is a graduate of the American Institute of Clinical Massage, which provides an excellent training program that exceeds the national average.
-At AICM she completed a 750 hour program with an additional 180 clinical hours.
+At AICM she completed a 750 hour program, which included 180 clinic hours.